Deploy the ZDM Proxy and monitoring

 -

-Grafana, to visualize all these metrics in three preconfigured dashboards (see this section of the troubleshooting tips for details).
+Grafana, to visualize all these metrics in three preconfigured dashboards (see Leverage metrics provided by ZDM Proxy).

 After running the playbook described here, you will have a fully configured monitoring stack connected to your ZDM Proxy deployment.